TykTechnologies/demo-argo-selfmanaged/README.md

 ## Create ArgoCD applications

+* Clone this repository locally
-Replace ```YOUR-LICENSE-GOES-HERE``` with your Tyk self-managed license in ./staging/argo-applications-tyk/tyk-stack.yml.
+* Replace ```YOUR-LICENSE-GOES-HERE``` with your Tyk self-managed license in ./staging/argo-applications-tyk/tyk-stack.yml.
 You can register for a free trial: https://tyk.io/sign-up/#self.

 ```
 cd ./staging/argo-applications-tyk